-Methadone is available as an oral tablet.
+Methadone is available as an oral tablet or liquid.
+Methadone tablets should not be crushed, chewed, or snorted because of the risk of overdose and death.
 A single dose of 20 to 30 mg is usually used to decrease withdrawal symptoms.
 Lower doses should be considered in patients with low tolerance at initiation.
 An additional 5 to 10 mg of methadone may be provided if withdrawal symptoms have not been decreased or if symptoms reappear after 2 to 4 hours; total daily dose on the first day should not exceed 40 mg.
 Your doctor will decide when and whether to change your dose.

 Your doctor will adjust your dosage to one which prevents withdrawal symptoms for 24 hours.

 What happens if I miss a dose of methadone?